 Hail To The King, Baby

-Hail To The King, Baby was somewhat easier during Wrath of the Lich King with tons of players already running Utgarde Pinnacle, but let's face it -- at level 85, you should be able to stomp the place with a friend or two, particularly because it doesn't matter whether you kill Ymiron on normal or heroic.
+Hail To The King, Baby was somewhat easier during Wrath of the Lich King in the sense that tons of players were already running Utgarde Pinnacle, but let's face it -- at level 90, you should be able to solo the place pretty easily.
+Lower-level characters may still need to group up.
 Either way, don't forget to have your orphan out before you pull him.

 School of Hard Knocks